 In 2017 she obtained the national scientific qualification for associate professor in two disciplines: Biochemistry (academic recruitment field 05/E1 ‘General Biochemistry’, academic discipline BIO/10 ‘Biochemistry’) and Applied Dietary Sciences (academic recruitment field 06/D2 ‘Endocrinology, Nephrology, Food and Wellness Science’, academic discipline MED/49 ‘Food and Dietetic Sciences’).

 She is working on several topics related to human nutrition and nutritional biochemistry, and she published more than thirty full papers in national and international journals and books.
-She is member of the Editorial Board of the journals ‘Journal of Food Research’ and ‘Oxidative Medicine and Cellular Longevity’.
+She is member of the Editorial Board of the journal ‘Oxidative Medicine and Cellular Longevity’.

 She is participating in different national and international projects; she has worked on the project PATHWAY-27 - funded by the European Commission and coordinated by Prof. Bordoni - focused on food bioactive compounds and health claims.
 She is currently coordinating the Project “New Insight and Knowledge on anti-inflammatory Effectiveness of dietary phenolics (NIKE)” funded under the Programme ‘Scientific Independence of young Researchers’ (SIR) of Italian Ministry of Education, University and Research (MIUR), designed to support young researchers at the start of their independent research activity (awarded grant: 428,210 Euros; 55 projects selected among 1,909 proposals in all fields of Life Sciences - success rate <3%).